 URMC Community Advisory Council

-The Center for Community Health and University of Rochester Medical Center seek to promote health equity and improve health by combining community expertise and academic knowledge.
+The Center for Community Health & Prevention and University of Rochester Medical Center seek to promote health equity and improve health by combining community expertise and academic knowledge.
 The community voice is critical to identifying priority health needs and, in collaboration with academic partners, developing successful strategies that address these needs and reduce health inequalities.

 The Community Advisory Council (CAC) was created in 2006 to represent the voice of the community and guide and support the four missions of the University of Rochester Medical Center - Education, Research, Patient Care, and Community Health.

 Wade Norwood Scott Benjamin

 Wade Norwood, Chief Strategy Officer at Common Ground Health (formerly known as Finger Lakes Health Systems Agency), serves as Chair of the CAC, and Scott Benjamin, President and CEO of the Charles Settlement House serves as Vice-Chair.

 CAC Membership focuses on those organizations and institutions that represent or serve traditionally underserved segments of the population.
 The CAC has representation from health and social services agencies, the faith community, local government, the city school district, and media.
 In addition, key leaders within the Medical Center serve on the Community Advisory Council.

-The CAC serves in an advisory capacity to the: University of Rochester Medical Center, Center for Community Health, and URMC Clinical and Translational Science Institute.
+The CAC serves in an advisory capacity to the: University of Rochester Medical Center, Center for Community Health & Prevention, and URMC Clinical and Translational Science Institute.